Auxiliary Functions as Koopman Observables: Data-Driven Analysis of Dynamical Systems via Polynomial Optimization: Numerical examples

 Equation \cref{VdP} has a stable limit cycle that attracts every initial condition except that at the unstable fixed point $(X_t,\dot{X}_t) = (0,0)$.
 This point saturates the trivial lower bound $g(X_t,\dot{X}_t)\geq 0$, while the long-time average of $g$ is maximized by the limit cycle.

-The goal of this example is to demonstrate that nearly sharp upper bounds can be established with less data than is required to observe convergence of a simple numerical empirical average of the same data.
+The goal of this example is to demonstrate that nearly sharp upper bounds can be established with less data than is required to observe convergence of a simple empirical average of the same data.
 For illustration, we generate synthetic data through numerical integration of the system \cref{VdP} with a timestep $\timestep = 0.001$, starting from the initial condition $(X_0,\dot{X}_0) = (0.1,0.2)$.
 Notice that the initial condition is chosen close to the unstable fixed point, meaning that there is an initial transient before falling into the stable limit cycle.
 This initial transient means that the long-time average of $g$ will take time to converge to its value along the limit cycle.

-\Cref{tbl:VdP} presents our results.
-Each row represents the data integrated up to the value of $T$ in the first column.
-The empirical average, obtained by simply computing \cref{ErgodicAvg} up to the given value of $T$ with the energy observable \cref{VdPenergy}, is presented in the final column.
+\Cref{tbl:VdP} presents approximate upper bounds obtained by optimizing approximate auxiliary functions $V \in \afSpan$ with $\vec{\phi}$ listing all monomials in $(x,\dot x)$ up to degree $\alpha \geq 1$.
+The EDMD dictionary $\vec{\psi}$ was chosen to lists all monomials up to degree $\beta = \alpha + 2$.
+For each row of the table, data were collected by simulating \cref{VdP} up to the time horizon $T$ stated in the first column.
+The empirical average, obtained by averaging the energy observable \cref{VdPenergy} up to the given time horizon $T$, is presented in the final column.
 In the final row we provide the computed upper bound using the exact Lie derivative, here acting on differentiable functions $\varphi:\mathbb{R}^2 \to \mathbb{R}$ by